dorucioclea/Get-me-in/README.md

 All the current microservices are built using GO with a mix of request-driven and event-driven architecture.
 For event-driven, we using RabbitMQ to broadcast messages.

 #### Current services:
-- Authentication Service(auth-service) - handles the lifecycle of JSON Web Tokens(JWT).
+- [Under dev]Authentication Service(auth-service) - handles the lifecycle of JSON Web Tokens(JWT).
-- Account Service(account-service) - handles all the CRUD operations to do with users.
+- [Under dev]Account Service(account-service) - handles all the CRUD operations to do with users.
-- Marketing Service(marketing-service) - handles all the CRUD operations to do with job adverts.
+- [Under dev]Marketing Service(marketing-service) - handles all the CRUD operations to do with job adverts.

 #### New services under development/analysis:
 - Customer Service(customer-service) - handles email confirmations, reset passwords and any other communications between the consumer and producer.